allison-johnson/sinatra-practice-it/notes.md

 - auto suggest usernmame (first_initial-dot-last_name-number)
 - for students, validate uniqueness of first/last name combination
 - teachers should really be able to share questions ... maybe questions get stored in some sort of global question bank?

+Complete
+- add checkboxes to Create Question form so teachers can select from existing topics